krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 ## Degeneration of binary trees

 The figure below shows the ideal and degenerate structures of binary trees.
-A binary tree becomes a "perfect binary tree" when every level is filled; while it degenerates into a "linked list" when all nodes are biased toward one side.
+When every level of a binary tree is filled, it reaches the "perfect binary tree" state; when all nodes are biased toward one side, the binary tree degenerates into a "linked list".

-- A perfect binary tree is an ideal scenario where the "divide and conquer" advantage of a binary tree can be fully utilized.
+- A perfect binary tree is the ideal case, fully leveraging the "divide and conquer" advantage of binary trees.
-- On the other hand, a linked list represents another extreme where all operations become linear, resulting in a time complexity of $O(n)$.
+- A linked list represents the other extreme, where all operations become linear operations with time complexity degrading to $O(n)$.

 ![The Best and Worst Structures of Binary Trees](binary_tree.assets/binary_tree_best_worst_cases.png)